yyin-dev/MIT6.828/labNotes/lab3/IntelManual - Chapter9.md

 ![img](https://pdos.csail.mit.edu/6.828/2018/readings/i386/fig9-3.gif)

+Each interrupt/trap descriptor contains a selector into the descritptor and an offset.

 ## 9.6 Interrupt Tasks and Interrupt Procedures

 When indexing into the IDT, if getting an interrupt gate or trap gate, the handler is invoked.

-An interrupt/trap gate points indirectly to a procedure.
+An interrupt/trap gate points **indirectly** to a procedure.
 The selector of the gate points to an executable-segment descriptor in GDT/current LDT.
 The offset of the gate points to the beginning of the handler.

 ![img](https://pdos.csail.mit.edu/6.828/2018/readings/i386/fig9-4.gif)